 Everyone concerned with University of Kentucky football program, from the president of the University down, breached the covenants with the players.
 They should have respected our football athletes as human beings, acted responsibly for our safety, health and welfare and fostered our scholastic development.

-From the studies, it appears that Charlie Bradshaw’s behavior was abusive and possibly unlawful.
+From the studies, it appears that Charlie Bradshaw’s behavior was abusive and sometimes criminal.
 His malicious behavior affected the players and will continue to affect the players for their lifetimes.
-The Post Traumatic Stress Disorder and Anxiety Reactions have affected and will affect the quality and duration each player’s life.
+The Post Traumatic Stress Disorder (PTSD) and Anxiety Reactions have affected and will affect the quality and duration each player’s life.
 The degree of PTSD appeared to be directly proportional to the amount of emotional and physical investment of each athlete.

 Some of the assistants appeared to identify with Charlie Bradshaw and his abnormal behavior.
 Together they acted out Bradshaw’s abuse.
 He appeared to be maliciously sadistic toward his team according to some of the teammates reports.